-As a POLA member, you will have the possibility:
+As a POLA member, you will have the possibility to:

-- To cooperate and consult with other members of the Association in handling matters that are of the association’s concern;
+- Cooperate and consult with members of the Association in resolving any issues prominent to the organization.

-Not only to directly contribute to the common purpose, which is the improvement of the quality of life for cancer patients and their families, but also to successfully achieve self-realisation;
+- Not only to contribute to the common aim to improve the quality of life of oncological patients and their relatives but also to successfully achieve self-fulfillment.

-- To communicate not only on the professional level, but also get to know each other and enjoy leisure time during various events (conferences, seminars, trainings, etc.).
-The survey of POLA members conducted in 2013 showed that 91% of members were satisfied with interaction with other POLA members.
+- Communicate not only on the professional level but also get to know each other and enjoy your leisure time during various events (conferences, seminars, training, etc.).

-While aiming its goals, the Cancer Patients Support Association (POLA) is engaged in multiple projects.
+While aiming its goals, Lithuanian Cancer Patient Coalition (POLA) is engaged in multiple projects.